-New York Mets Unable to Reach Yoenis Céspedes After He Didn't Report for MLB Game - E!
+New York Mets Say Yoenis Céspedes "Has Opted Out Of the 2020 Season" After He Misses Game - E!
 Online

 The 34-year-old outfielder was set to play against the Braves in Atlanta, however, the Mets stated he never showed up.
 Moreover, the team hasn't been able to reach the MLB star.

 "As of game time, Yoenis Céspedes has not reported to the ballpark today.
 He did not reach out to management with any explanation for his absence.
-Our attempts to contact him have been unsuccessful," New York Mets general manager, Brodie Van Wagenen, said in a statement, per Mets Field Reporter Steve Gelbs.
+Our attempts to contact him have been unsuccessful," Brodie Van Wagenen said in a statement, per Mets Field Reporter Steve Gelbs.

 According to Gelbs, Céspedes' team doesn't believe his "safety is at risk" at this time.

-Note: UPDATE: Following news that New York Mets player Yoenis Céspedes couldn't be reached after he missed Sunday's baseball game against the Atlanta Braves, his team issued a statement surrounding his absence.